voussoir/reddit/Prawtimestamps/README.md

 I recommend [sqlitebrowser](https://github.com/sqlitebrowser/sqlitebrowser/releases) if you want to inspect the database yourself.

 ### Changelog
+- 2017 11 05
+    - Added a try-except inside livestream helper to prevent generator from terminating.

 - 2017 11 04
     - For timesearch, I switched from using my custom cloudsearch iterator to the one that comes with PRAW4+.